 Our faculty and staff are here to assist you as you prepare for a career of creative service.
-Feel free to contact us by e-mail at <email@example.com> or by calling toll free 1/800/422–4LLU.
+Feel free to contact us by email at email@example.com.

-In 1961 when CME became Loma Linda University, the University assumed oversight of the graduate education conducted by La Sierra College in Riverside, California.
-By 1963, the School of Graduate Studies had been renamed the Graduate School—with a home in a new building, named Frederick Griggs Hall in honor of a former department chair.
-The two campuses comprising Loma Linda University—La Sierra and Loma Linda—were separated in 1990.
+In 1961, when CME became Loma Linda University, the University assumed oversight of the graduate education conducted by La Sierra College in Riverside, California.
+By 1963, the School of Graduate Studies had been renamed the Graduate School, with a home in a new building named Frederick Griggs Hall, in honor of a former department chair.
+The two campuses comprising Loma Linda University—La Sierra and Loma Linda—separated in 1990.

 In 2005, the Graduate School was restructured as the Faculty of Graduate Studies.
-It continues to provide oversight of graduate programs, supported by other schools of the University; promote and encourage independent judgment, mastery of research techniques, and contribution to scholarly communication; and relate intellectual achievements to the service of humankind.
+Since then, FGS has continued to provide oversight of graduate programs, supported by other schools of the university, promoting and encouraging independent judgment, mastery of research techniques, contribution to scholarly communication, and intellectual achievement in the service of humankind.

-Students of the University are responsible for informing themselves of and satisfactorily meeting all regulations pertinent to registration, matriculation, and graduation.
-Section III gives the general setting for the programs of each school.
-The subject and unit requirements for admission to individual professional programs are also outlined in this section.
-It is important to review specific program requirements in the context of the general requirements applicable to all programs (Section II).
+Students of the university are responsible for informing themselves regarding policies and regulations pertinent to registration, matriculation, and graduation, and for satisfactorily meeting those requirements.
+Section III provides the general setting for school programs.
+Subject and unit requirements for admission to individual professional programs are also outlined.
+It is important to review specific program requirements in the context of general requirements applicable to all programs (Section II).

-The program admissions committees of the University intend that an applicant to any of the schools is qualified for the proposed curriculum and is capable of profiting from the educational experience offered by this University.
-The admissions committees of the schools accomplish this by examining evidence of scholastic competence, moral and ethical standards, and significant qualities of character and personality.
+Program admissions committees of the university intend that an applicant to any of the schools is qualified for the proposed curriculum and is capable of profiting from the educational experience offered by the university.
+The admissions committees of the schools accomplish this through examination of evidence of scholastic competence, moral and ethical standards, and significant qualities of character and personality.
 Applicants are considered for admission only on the recommendation of the program in which study is desired.

 Applicants are expected to present an undergraduate record with a grade point average of B (3.0) or better in the overall program and in the major field.
 Some students with an overall grade point average between 2.5 and 3.0 may be admitted provisionally to graduate standing, provided the grades during the junior and senior years are superior or other evidence of capability is available.
 International applicants are not eligible for provisional admission.

-A graduate student at this University may proceed first to a master’s degree program.
-If at the time of application the student wishes to qualify for the Doctor of Philosophy degree program, this intention should be declared even if the first objective is to earn a master’s degree.
+A graduate student at the university may proceed first to a master’s degree program.
+If at the time of application the student wishes to qualify for the Doctor of Philosophy degree program, this intention should be declared, even if the first objective is to earn a master’s degree.

-If after admission to the master’s degree program a student wishes to go on to the doctoral degree program, an application form should be submitted, along with letters of reference, to the dean(s) of the respective school(s).
-If the award of the master’s degree is sought, the student will be expected to complete that degree before embarking on doctoral activity for credit.
-A student who bypasses the master’s degree may be permitted, on the recommendation of the guidance committee and with the consent of the dean, to transfer courses and research that have been completed in the appropriate field, and that are of equivalent quality and scope, to his/her doctoral program.
+If, after admission to the master’s degree program, a student wishes to go on to the doctoral degree program, an application form should be submitted, along with letters of reference, to respective school(s) deans.
+If an award of the master’s degree is sought, the student will be expected to complete that degree before embarking on doctoral activity for credit.
+A student who bypasses the master’s degree may be permitted, on the recommendation of the guidance committee and with the consent of the dean, to transfer courses and research that have been completed in the appropriate field, and that are equivalent in quality and scope, to their doctoral program.

 The Faculty of Graduate Studies oversees the following doctoral and master’s degrees, as well as combined degrees programs.